-All funded activities must be undertaken within the Hotham Williams sub-catchment of the Peel-Harvey Catchment to develop and submit projects that concentrate on activities that remove threats, maintain, protect and/or enhance habitat of Black Cockatoos.
+All funded activities must be undertaken within the Peel-Harvey Catchment and must concentrate on activities that remove threats, and maintain, protect and/or enhance habitat of Black Cockatoos.
+Eligible onground works must be within 12 km of Black Cockatoo nesting sites, and preferably within 6km.
+Your PHCC NRM Officer, with the support of Birdlife Australia (WA), will assist you to with information on nesting habitats in your vicinity.